 Although accidents happen, the more you can do to reduce the risk of injury, the fewer issues you pup will experience with their joints in later life!

-Following from point 3 above, if you begin to notice your pup limping or putting less weight on a particular joint, go and see your vet immediately.
-If you’re able to get to the issue quickly, this can help prevent any future, permanent damage - hopefully, rectify the issue before it gets too bad.
+Following from point 3 above, if you begin to notice your pup slowing down, limping or putting less weight on a particular leg, go and see your vet immediately.
+If you’re able to address the issue quickly, this can help prevent any permanent damage and slow down future degeneration - this will hopefully rectify the issue before your pups begin to experience chronic pain.

-By allowing your dog to properly heal and get the right treatment, you can alleviate bigger potential problems as your dog’s age.
+By implementing the correct diet, supplementation, the required exercise regime and achieving the correct body weight, you can eliminate all the biggest potential risk factors for severe joint disease.
+Your pup will be given a chance to repair, recover and reduce the implications of these issues in the future.
 It can be hard to keep your pet relaxed and calm whilst they need to heal, but they could end up doing more damage if they try to run around before they’re ready.

-So, no matter how old or young your pup is, they’re always vulnerable to joint difficulties and illnesses; such as arthritis and hip dysplasia.
-As their puppy parent, it is your job to make sure you do all that you can to make sure their hips and joints keep in a healthy, strong condition.
-Whether it is through their diet, adding a tasty supplement, or providing a safe space form them at home, there are plenty of things you can do to protect the health and function of your pup’s joints - helping them to live a long, happy life.
+So, no matter how old or young your pup is, they’re always vulnerable to injuries or joint disease; such as arthritis and hip dysplasia.
+As their puppy parent, it is your job to make sure you do all that you can to make sure their joints, bones and muscles are kept in healthy, strong condition.
+Whether it is through their diet, adding a tasty supplement, or providing a safe comfortable space form them at home, there are plenty of things you can do to protect the health and functionality of your pup’s joints - helping them to live a long, happy and pain-free life.

 Did you know that we’re on Reddit?
 This completely free community is open to everyone.
 Dog lovers, dog owners – all people just like you!